-This can also be caused by the work you do.
+One of the common reasons why people have neck pain can also be caused by the work they do.

 If you are tired after work, and then you do heavy swings, it’s more likely to experience this unnecessary tension.

-In the study done by B. Cagnie from Ghent University, Belgium, they’ve assessed work-related neck disorders, especially among heavy computer users.
+In the article written by B. Cagnie from Ghent University, Belgium, they assessed work-related neck disorders, especially among heavy computer users.

-According to this study, there is a significant correlation between mental tiredness, shortage of personnel, and neck pain from holding the neck in a forward bent posture after a long period of time (source).
+According to Dr. Cagnie, there is a significant correlation between mental tiredness, shortage of personnel, and neck pain from holding the neck in a forward bent posture after a long period of time.

-And I can only imagine what happens if someone is going to do heavy set of KB swings after long and stressful day at work.
+And I can only imagine what happens if someone is going to do a heavy set of KB swings after a long and stressful day at work.

-To fix that issue, I would recommend adding some mobility drills into the warm-up.
-Spend extra time to stretch and recognize how does your body feel.
+- I would recommend adding some mobility drills to the warm-up.
+Spend extra time stretching and recognizing how your body feels.